Gupta24Divyanshu/NumberGuessingGame/README.md

+# 🔢 Number Guessing Game using Spring Boot

-🎮 Codveda Internship Project - Level 1 Task 2
+> 🚀 Codveda Internship Project – Level 1 Task 1

+---

-🔧 Features / User Stories
+## 🔧 Features

 🎲 Random number is generated between 1 and 100.
 ⌛ User has only 5 unique guesses to find the number.